GeyzonErik/GeyzonErik/README.md

 *   🌍  I'm based in Brazil
 *   ✉️  You can contact me at [erikles.geyzon@gmail.com](mailto:erikles.geyzon@gmail.com)
-*   🧠  I'm learning Node.JS, ExpressJs, and PostgreSQL
+*   🧠  I'm learning Node.JS, NestJs, and PostgreSQL
+*   🧠  I'm also learning Angular and Vue3
 *   🤝  I'm open to collaborating on Anything related to education

 HI, You can call me Geyzon!